Devmanwani/course-scheduler/README.md

 ### Run locally
  - You can run this repository locally by clonning the repo and then
  - run npm run dev

+## Video Demonstration

+For a detailed video demonstration of the application, check out this [YouTube video](https://www.youtube.com/watch?v=5iBPlG1kYOE)